KyleKinsella/Concurrent-Development-4th-Year/README.md

 # Concurrent-Development-4th-Year

 firstly download my .go code file to your machine.
-To run my code type in the follwing that is below: <br>
+To run my code type in the following that is below: <br>
 go run filename<br>
 change filename to be the actual name of the file.